webcomputing/assistant-validations/README.md

   }

   @needsConfirmation()
-  async busRouteIntent(machine: Transitionable) {
+  async busRouteIntent(machine: Transitionable, confirmationResult: ConfirmationResult) {
     // ...
   }
 }
 ```

-Now, everytime the `busRouteIntent` of the `MainState` is called, assistant-validations forces AssistantJS to ask the user for his confirmation and only transitions to the `busRouteIntent` after an answer was given.
+Now, everytime the `busRouteIntent` of the `MainState` is called, assistant-validations forces AssistantJS to ask the user for his confirmation and  transitions back to the `busRouteIntent` after an answer was given.
+AssistantJS will give you the result of the confirmation as last argument of your intent method.

 #### I18N integration [](#i18n-integration)